openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. seealso::

-    Look at oft-classvalues-plot.bash, which computes input data for this tool
+    Look at :code:`oft-classvalues-plot.bash`, which computes input data for this tool

 EXAMPLE
 #######